omri30000/Serverus/README.md

 Created by *Ofir Shapira* and *Omri Zaiman*

 ## Table of contents
+todo

+## Installation
+1. Register to our website [here](http://defence.rocks/), it will provide you the project files with a uniqe identifier that was generated especially for you.

+## Requirements
 Make sure you have the following technologies installed in your machine:
 #### Python modules
 - pika (for message queue)
-- crontab (for IPTables)
+- Json

-## Installation
+## Instructions
 todo

-## Requirements
-In order rfor

 ## Main components

 ### Sniffing unit
 The Sniffing unit is a sniffer-like python program.
-It uses Scapy module for packets' sniffing, and saves the packets in a Sqlite3 database.
+It uses Scapy module for packets' sniffing, and sends the packets to the model using message queuing.

 ### Model component
 The model component (implemented in C++ language) is based on an ensemble of autoencoders.
 It analyzes metadata (jitter, packets' sizes, etc...) and determines whether each packet is considered an anomaly with respect to the server's normal behaviour.